pyexcel/pyexcel/doc/source/tutorial05.rst

 Data manipulation in a sheet
 ============================

-The data in a sheet is represented by :class:`Matrix` which maintains the data as a list of lists.
-You can regard :class:`Matrix` as a two dimensional array with additional iterators.
-Random access to individual column and row is explosed by class:`Column` and class:`Row`
+The data in a sheet is represented by :class:`~pyexcel.Sheet` which maintains the data as a list of lists.
+You can regard :class:`~pyexcel.Sheet` as a two dimensional array with additional iterators.
+Random access to individual column and row is explosed by :class:`~pyexcel.sheets.NamedColumn` and :class:`~pyexcel.sheets.NamedRow`

 Column manipulation with SeriesReader
 -------------------------------------